 Sprouted grain bread is made from a variety of organic sprouted whole grains (including wheat, millet, barley, and spelt) and legumes (including soybeans and lentils).
 Its rich nutrients and high fiber and protein content make it a much healthier option than white breads, which are made from refined wheat flour. sprouted grain bread is “a less processed, more nutrient-dense bread that also tends to be more satisfying,” says Minchen.

 Another health bonus: Sprouted grain bread doesn’t contain sugar, preservatives, or artificial ingredients, which plague most other types of commercially made bread.
 It’s also low in calories (for a bread).
 To learn more about healthy bread options, read our post Healthy Bread: Is There Such a Thing?

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

-According to Food for Life, one of the main manufacturers of Ezekiel Bread, each loaf contains the following all-natural ingredients:
+According to Food for Life, one of the main manufacturers of sprouted grain bread, each loaf contains the following all-natural ingredients: